shallzp/Netflix-Clone/README.md

 6. Can filter movies by our choice.
 7. Can search movie by its name.
 8. Can manage profiles.
-9. Can change language of website.
+9. Can change language of website (using Google Translate as of now).
 10. It has dynamic URL.

 Work in Progress: